-In general there appears to be no significant advantage of one scoring function over another even though for the EARTH model in many cases the TopoHP seems to perform especially bad, for example, for the 3D Whitley and 3D MGR function (Fig. 8(6) and Fig. 8(7)).
+In general there appears to be no significant advantage of one scoring function over another even though for the EARTH model in many cases the TopoHP seems to perform especially badly; for example, for the 3D Whitley and 3D MGR function [Figs. 8(f) and 8(g)].
 This is rather surprising since for the GPM model TopoHP performed rather well and typically better than the other topological scoring functions.
-The fact that there exist virtually no difference among the other scoring functions is likely due to the error computation.
-For non-GPM models like MARS the expected prediction error that forms the bases for both the ALM and the EI criterion is constructed through bootstrapping and thus is probably less reliable.
-This may negate the differences between error based criteria and the others, and result in across-the-board worse performance.
-Unfortunately, we have not been able to get acceptable results for dimensions beyond three as even for simple models like the mixture of two Gaussians the non-GPM models did not converge.
-A failed but nevertheless interesting result comes from the mixture of two Gaussians (Fig. 8(8)) where the model in general shows no real improvements for higher number of points but both the Delta and the EI criteria first decrease the quality of the fit.
+The fact that there exists virtually no difference among the other scoring functions is likely due to the error computation.
+For non-GPM models such as MARS the expected prediction error that forms the bases for both the ALM and the EI criterion is constructed through bootstrapping and thus is probably less reliable.
+This may negate the differences between error-based criteria and the others, and result in across-the-board worse performance.
+Unfortunately, we have not been able to get acceptable results for dimensions beyond three, as even for simple models such as the mixture of two Gaussians the non-GPM models did not converge.
+A failed but nevertheless interesting result comes from the mixture of two Gaussians [Fig. 8(h)] where the model in general shows no real improvements for higher number of points but both the Delta and the EI criteria first decrease the quality of the fit.

 The other MARS implementation MDA, unsurprisingly, shows largely the same behavior as EARTH.
-Fig. 9 shows four examples each in two and three dimensions.
-Comparing with the Earth model, we could see typically comparable RMSE, and higher variability (e.g. Fig. 9(1) and Fig. 9(2)) with the exception of 3D Whitley function (Fig. 9(6)).
-Again the 3D mixture of two Gaussians (Fig. 9(8)) shows the initial decrease in RMSE for several scoring functions.
+Figure 9 shows four examples each in two and three dimensions.
+Comparing with the EARTH model, we could see typically comparable RMSE, and higher variability [e.g. Figs. 9(a) and 9(b)] with the exception of 3D Whitley function [Fig. 9(f)].
+Again the 3D mixture of two Gaussians [Fig. 9(h)] shows the initial decrease in RMSE for several scoring functions.

 Finally, the NNET implementation in its default setting performs clearly worse with excessive variability in all plots which makes interpretation of any possible trends questionable.
-Apart from the Ackley function of Fig. 5(4) some models that performed reasonably in two dimensions are the two maxima Diagonal function (Fig. 10(1)), mixture of five Gaussians (Fig. 10(2)), and the Salomon function (Fig. 10(4)).
-The MGR function (Fig. 10(3)) shows a competitive RMSE as baseline but excessive variations for virtually all adaptive scoring functions as well as the LHS line.
-The 3D MGR function (Fig. 11(2)) shows a similar behavior except that the LHS line now appears to be stable.
+Apart from the Ackley function of Fig. 5(d) some models that performed reasonably in two dimensions are the two-maxima Diagonal function [Fig. 10(a)], mixture of five Gaussians [Fig. 10(b)], and the Salomon function [Fig. 10(d)].
+The MGR function [Fig. 10(c)] shows a competitive RMSE as baseline but excessive variations for virtually all adaptive scoring functions as well as the LHS line.
+The 3D MGR function [Fig. 11(b)] shows a similar behavior except that the LHS line now appears to be stable.